-\paragraph{Datasets.} Following previous works, we evaluate the methods on standard datasets CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100 \cite{krizhevsky2009learning} and extend the results on small and fine-grained datasets FGVC-Aircraft \cite{maji13fine-grained}, Birds \cite{wah2011caltech}, Flowers \cite{nilsback2008automated}, Stanford-Cars \cite{krause20133d}, MVTecAD \cite{bergmann2019mvtec}, WBC \cite{zheng2018fast}, and Weather \cite{gbeminiyi2018multi}.
-For the full dataset descriptions and details see the Appendix.
-Following the standard ND protocol, multi-class datasets are converted into an anomaly detection task by setting a class as normal and all other classes as anomalies.
-This is performed for all classes, in practice turning a single dataset with C classes into C datasets \cite{Salehi_2021_CVPR, reiss2021mean, reiss2021panda}.
-For the Near-ND setup, each class of CIFAR-10 ($C^{10}_{i}$) and its closest class in CIFAR-100 ($C^{100}_{i}$) are selected.
-Then the model is trained on the training samples of ($C^{10}_{i}$) and tested against the aggregation of ($C^{100}_{i}$) and ($C^{10}_{i}$) test sets.
-Finally, the average AUROC result across the dataset is reported.
+Following previous works, we evaluate the methods on the standard ND datasets.
+According to the standard ND protocol, multi-class datasets are first converted into an ND task by setting a class as normal and all other classes as anomalies.
+This is performed for all classes, in practice turning a single dataset with $C$ classes into $C$ datasets \cite{Salehi_2021_CVPR, reiss2021mean, reiss2021panda}.
+The datasets that are tested in this setting include CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100 \cite{krizhevsky2009learning}, MVTecAD \cite{bergmann2019mvtec}, Birds \cite{wah2011caltech}, Flowers \cite{nilsback2008automated}.
+Table \ref{Table:ND_Results}(a) provides the results of the case, which indicates our superiority.